 Picture this – you are browsing the internet searching for quality soccer tournaments your team can participate in for the upcoming season.
 Knowing the commitment levels of the parents and players on your team, you understand that they want to have their athletes exposed to quality competition, but don’t want to spend thousands of dollars in travel expenses just to play 3 games and head home.
-This can really limit your options – at least you think so, so you never go outside the boundaries of the United States in search of a top-tier, well organized soccer tournament.
+This can really limit your options – at least you think so, so you never go outside the boundaries of the United States in search of a top-tier, well organized international soccer tournament.

 While you can undoubtedly save some money for your team by staying local and playing in a tournament just a few miles away, you are missing out on exposure that developing players and teams need in order to bring their game to the next level.
 Not only that, if you end up traveling via airline, it’s likely that you are going to end up spending more or equal to the amount that you would spend attending an international soccer tournament.
 All while likely having a much worse experience.